wp-plugins/powr-weather/readme.txt

 Track and display a real-time forecast for any location!

 == Description ==
-Track and display a real-time forecast for any location!
+[youtube https://youtu.be/iMTp0I8cSXQ] Track and display a real-time forecast for any location!
 <br>
 <br>
 POWr Weather is a free cloud-based plugin you can edit in your live web page.
 Create a POWr account to access the entire <a href='https://www.powr.io/plugins'>plugin library</a>.